Apple Watch Series 10 vs Samsung Galaxy Watch 7: ecosystems in battle

 Design & Sizes

-The two watches will be quite different in design, again.
+The two watches are quite different in design, again.
 Apple didn't do much with the Apple Watch shape, save for making the Series 10 thinner.
 That's something that many will appreciate — a lot of people are still on the fence about a smartwatch due to their bulky and protruding designs.
 The new Ionic Glass front also now tapers further down to the side of the watch, and we admit — it looks clean... so, so clean.

 The Apple Watch Series 10 also now comes in two flavors — you can buy either an aluminum or a titanium edition, with the latter costing you a $220 premium.
 Also, the titanium versions can only be the cellular models, so that inflates their starting price more.